jmuganga54/The-Modern-Javascript/README.md

 ## Structure

-- Each section of a section has it's own folder
+- Each section of a course has it's own folder

 ## Course Source